 Meeting Bot Real-time Transcription

-Use real-time transcription to get live utterances, partial results, and speaker data during a call from the bot.
+Use real-time transcription to get live utterances, partial transcript data, and speaker data during a call from the bot.

 Overview